suryaditya-singhdeo/Prediction-using-Decision-Tree-Algorithm/README.md

-# Prediction using Decision Tree Algorithm
+# Prediction using Decision Tree Algorithm by Suryaditya Singh Deo
  Create the Decision Tree classifier and visualize it graphically.